 Reducing Your Risk of Cervical Cancer

-Two vaccines are available to prevent infection by some (but not all) human papillomavirus (HPV) types that cause cervical, vaginal, vulvar, and anal cancers.
-Vaccination also protects against dysplasia on the genitals and genital warts.
+An HPV vaccine is available.
+It can prevent infection by some (but not all) human papillomavirus (HPV) types.
+This includes some types that cause cervical, vaginal, vulvar, and anal cancers.

 Manage Abnormal Cervical Cells